xsdk-project/MathPackagesTraining2020/_lessons/hand_coded_heat/lesson.md

 The first column is each spatial position, $$x_{i}$$ and the second column is the temperature, _u_, at that spatial position.
-The name of the file indicates the _time_ of the solution.
+The name of the file indicates the _time_ of the solution data stored therein.

 ### Testing The heat Application

-Before we use our new application to solve our simple science question, how can we assure ourselves that the code we have written is correct or, at the very least, sanity check ourselves that there isn't anything glaringly incorrect?
+Before we use our new application to solve our simple science question, how can we assure ourselves that the code we have written is not somehow seriously broken?

 {% include qanda
-    question='Can you think ways to test the application?' answer='
+    question='Can you think ways to sanity check the our code?' answer='
 * Compare it to known, validated numerical solutions.
 * Compare it to known analytical solutions.
+* Confirm its behavior at steady state.

 In any case, think about how you would measure _error_.
 ' %}